French schoolgirl character 'Madeline' focus of New York exhibit

-NEW YORK (Reuters) - Madeline, the plucky French schoolgirl depicted in illustrated children’s books, was created 75 years ago and New York is marking the anniversary of the iconic character with a special exhibition.
+NEW YORK, July 3 (Reuters) - Madeline, the plucky French schoolgirl depicted in illustrated children’s books, was created 75 years ago and New York is marking the anniversary of the iconic character with a special exhibition.

 “Madeline in New York: The Art of Ludwig Bemelmans,” which opens at the New-York Historical Society on Friday, chronicles the story of the red-haired Parisian girl from Bemelmans books, which have spawned dolls, a television series and a live-action film.